skip to content

 EDDP

 Ephemeral Data Derived Potentials The ddp package contains a suite of tools to construct and test data derived interatomic potentials.
-They are designed to be used with the a irss first principles structure prediction package.
-Ab initio random structure searching (AIRSS) can be used to generate...
+They were originally designed to be used with the a irss first principles structure prediction package.
+Ab initio random structure searching (AIRSS) can be used to...

 Read more at: GIPAW